vamshiachavelli/Market_Place/README.md

 **School Admin**

  School Admin can control business owners, clubs, and students.
- It is the same as the student page if anyone violates it, he has the control to remove
+ It is the same as the student page if anyone violates it, he has the control to remove.

  ![image](https://github.com/vamshiachavelli/Market_Place/assets/58171768/e2aeadba-35ca-4550-b826-18e8f76e1229)

 **School Admin Page**